usds/techfar-hub/README.md

 [TO DO ADD INSTRUCTIONS ABOUT CREATING NEW CONTENT]

+### Configuration Options
+[TO DO EXPLAIN WHAT CONFIGURATION OPTIONS NEED TO BE SET LIKE EMAIL AND GITHUB REPO AND GOOGLE ANALYTICS SNIPPIT]

 ## We Want Your Feedback
 We encourage your feedback and suggestions on these documents.